RhythrosaLabs/DuoGPT/README.md

 # DuoGPT

-A minimalistic ChatGPT conversation application with integrated team roles, developed in Python utilizing the OpenAI API.
+A sophisticated and multifaceted ChatGPT conversation application based on Python and the OpenAI API.
+This application engages in interactive dialogs with specialized ChatGPT bots, executes code snippets, and provides a diverse array of conversation management tools.

 ## Table of Contents
 - [Features](#features)